Contraz/demosys-py/README.rst

 The sound player an be a bit wonky at times on startup refusing to play on some platforms.
 We have tried a few libraries and ended up using pygame's mixer module.
+(Optional setup for this)

+Audio Requirements:

-Audio Requirements: - As the current position in the music is what all draw timers are connected to, we need a library that can deliver this. - Efficient and accurate seeking + pause support - Some way to extract simple data from the music for visualisation
+- As the current position in the music is what all draw timers are connected to, we need a library that can deliver this.
+- Efficient and accurate seeking + pause support
+- Some way to extract simple data from the music for visualisation

 Libraries
 ---------